sauravfouzdar/raft/README.md

 # raft
-Raft implementation on a key-value pair
+Raft implementation on a key-value pair store

 # Raft Consensus Algorithm Implementation in Go

+# Getting Started with Raft Implementation

+This document guides you through setting up, building, and testing the Raft consensus algorithm implementation.

 ## Project Structure